particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Pin drive strength P2 2024-02-20

+Pin drive strength for the P2 and Photon 2 is now included in the [Device OS firmware API](/reference/device-os/api/input-output/pinsetdrivestrength/) documentation and datasheets.

 ### Upload firmware clarification 2024-02-16

 When using the upload product firmware cloud API to upload a .zip file containing Asset OTA images, it must be